OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### replaceChars(s, s find, s replace)

 Returns the string obtained by replacing a character in s, identified by find, with the corresponding character identified in replace.
-For example, `"Thís téxt was optícálly recógnízéd".replaceChars("áéíóú", "aeiou")` returns the string “This text was optically recognized”.
+For example, `"Téxt thát was optícálly recógnízéd".replaceChars("áéíóú", "aeiou")` returns the string “Text that was optically recognized”.
 You cannot use this to replace a single character with more than one character.

 ###### find(s, sub or p)